Modern Slavery statement

 This statement outlines the steps taken by the Sonardyne Group in the financial year ending 31 March 2020 to ensure that slavery, any form of forced labour or human trafficking is not taking place within any part of our business or within our supply chains.

 This year, one of our Group companies, Sonardyne International Limited, has met the criteria to report under the Act.

-The Sonardyne Group, formed in March 2020, has its head office in the United Kingdom and is a leading provider of marine and subsea solutions worldwide; operating in a wide range of sectors within the energy, science, defence, and commercial markets.
-We have 450 employees located in offices across 6 countries including the United Kingdom, Denmark, United States of America, Singapore, Brazil and Canada and an agent and reseller network worldwide.
-In 2020 the companies now forming Sonardyne Group had a combined annual turnover of over £50 million.
+Sonardyne Group, formed in March 2020, has its head office in the United Kingdom and is a leading provider of marine and subsea solutions worldwide; operating in a wide range of sectors within the energy, science, defence, and commercial markets.
+We have 450 employees located in offices across six countries including the United Kingdom, Denmark, United States of America, Singapore, Brazil and Canada and an agent and reseller network worldwide.
+In 2020, the companies now forming Sonardyne Group, had a combined annual turnover of over £50 million.

 Sonardyne International Limited conducts a preliminary modern slavery risk assessment on all its suppliers as part of its New Supplier Approval process.
 This risk assessment is based upon geography, the nature of the supply and of the transaction.
 In 2020 the supplier due diligence questionnaire was updated, to include analysis of modern slavery risks and was issued to suppliers located in countries, or operating in markets, considered to be high risk.
 Sonardyne International Limited has operated a companywide whistleblowing process and all employees who have regular contacts with suppliers, including directors, have undertaken mandatory compliance training.

 Compliance is central to all our operations across all group companies and we will continue to monitor compliance on an ongoing basis, through:

 - Identifying and mitigating potential risk areas in supply chains and third parties through risk assessment and due diligence.